2006 San Francisco 49ers season: Schedule

+Game summaries

 Week 1: at Arizona Cardinals

 The 49ers opened the regular season against the Arizona Cardinals on September 10.
 Despite losing 34–27, many positives can be taken out of the game.
 RB Frank Gore rushed for 88 yards and caught 6 receptions for over 80 yards with two touchdowns.
 Rookie tight end Vernon Davis and second year quarterback Alex Smith hooked up for a touchdown pass with Smith equaling his touchdown total of the entire 2005 season and passing for an encouraging 288 yards with 23 completions out of 40 attempts.
 The 49ers had several chances to win it, however, many controversial non-calls were made by the officials, including a blatant pass interference in the end zone, which would have tied the game with just a little over 2 minutes to go.
 The 49ers would thus start their 61st season 0–1.

 Week 2: vs. St. Louis Rams

 The 49ers played their second game of the season against the St. Louis Rams on September 17 in a Week 2 home – opener.
 After a loss to the Arizona Cardinals the previous week, the 49ers redeemed themselves with a win at home.
 Second year quarterback Alex Smith threw for 233 yards with 11 completions and one touchdown pass to Antonio Bryant.
 Bryant had four receptions with 131 yards.
 Running back Frank Gore ran for a (at the time) career-best 127 yards with a touchdown, despite Jonas Jennings and Larry Allen being sidelined with injuries.
 San Francisco won 20–13 and evened out their record at 1–1.